bobohuang/iterm2-zmodem/README.md

-ZModem integration for iTerm 2
+ZModem integration for iTerm 2 (Fork version for lrzsz >0.12.20 on Yosemite, EI Capitan)
 ------------------------------

 This script can be used to automate ZModem transfers from your OSX desktop to a server that can run lrzsz (in theory, any machine